 Remote access VPN: It is a user -to-LAN connection used by a company that has employees who need to connect to the private network from various remote locations.
 Typically a corporation that wishes to set up a large remote access VPN will outsource to an Enterprise Service Provider (ESP).
 This ESP sets up a Network Access Server (NAS) and provides the remote users with desktop client software for their computers.
 The telecommuters can then dial toll-free number to reach the NAS and use their VPN client software to access the corporate network.

-2009 - May [2] (OR) (b)
+2009 - May [2] (OR) (b) Describe the ways a computer network can help business.
+(7 marks)

 Networking satisfies a broad range of purposes and meets various requirements.
 Networking has become essential for the following reasons: